 If you notice in the pictures of my homemade short finders I use insulated connectors whenever possible.
 When you replace an automotive fuse with a circuit breaker it will not fit directly into the fuse panel (it's to big).

 This is why I attached jumper wires to the circuit breakers.
-The most important part about installing a short finding circuit breaker is you must make sure that the blades do not touch each other.
+The most important part about installing a short finding circuit breaker is you must make sure the blades don't touch each other.
 Some guys at work slide a folded matchbook cover between the two terminals.
 I prefer to use small insulated terminals that plug right into the fuse panel safely.

 Instead of making you read along page about the method I use to find electrical shorts I thought it would be more convenient for you to just watch the four minute video.
 This outlines the method that I was taught in automotive electrical class.DIY Wiring Diagrams and Car Repair Information from Mitchell 1 Manuals.